 Publisher Melvin Jones began Black Pages, a telephone directory of African American businesses in St. Louis, in 1984.
 Published annually.

-Materials pertaining to African American musician John "Blind" Boone (Columbia, Missouri) and "Blind" Thomas Green Wiggins Bethune compiled by the Blind Boone Heritage Foundation of Columbia, Missouri.
-Includes biographical material for both musicians, broadsides and other publicity, contracts, correspondence, newspaper clippings, programs, royalty statements, photographs, and sheet music.
+Materials pertaining to musicians John W. "Blind" Boone and "Blind" Thomas Green Wiggins Bethune.
+Includes biographical material, publicity items, contracts, correspondence, clippings, programs, royalty statements, photographs, piano rolls, sheet music, and audio recordings.